Your privacy is important.

 Marketing and fundraising:

 The School treats marketing and seeking donations for the future growth and development of the School as an important part of ensuring that the School continues to be a quality learning environment in which both pupils and staff thrive.
-Personal information held by the School may be disclosed to an organisation that assists in the School’s fundraising, for example, the School’s Foundation or alumni organisation.
+Personal information held by the School may be disclosed to an organisation that assists in the School’s fundraising, for example, the School’s alumni organisation.

 Who might the School disclose personal information to?